ShubhaamTiwary/AI-Image-Generation/README.md

-# Project Name
+# AI Image Generation App ( DALL-E Clone )

-The DALL-E Clone project is a recreation of the original DALL-E model by OpenAI, utilizing the OpenAI API for the creation of this project.
+The AI Image Generation App is a recreation of the original DALL-E model by OpenAI, utilizing the OpenAI API for the creation of this project.
 It generates high-quality images from textual descriptions using advanced deep learning techniques.

 Our goal is to replicate DALL-E's ability to interpret text prompts and produce visually coherent and detailed images.
 The project aims to provide a user-friendly interface or API for easy interaction.